Corporate income tax (CIT)

 Minimum tax base

-A minimum tax base is introduced for companies with a taxable profit that exceeds EUR 1 million via the limitation of certain deductions.
+A minimum tax base applies for companies with a taxable profit that exceeds EUR 1 million via the limitation of certain deductions.
 As of tax year 2019 (financial years ending 31 December 2018 and later), deductions outside the basket are fully deductible.
 Deductions within the basket can only be claimed up to the amount of 70% of the profits exceeding the EUR 1 million threshold.
 The remaining 30% will be fully taxable at the CIT rate.

 Taxable income of non-residents